CMB-S4/Cryogenic_Material_Properties/README.md

 ## Compilation Files
 `tc_fullrepo_`: An extensive compilation of every material included in the repository.

 `tc_generic_`: A simplified compilation file with a curated list of materials and fits.
+Includes *flagged* materials, whose fits are known to be problematic.

 `tc_other_fits`: Fits extracted directly from other sources (not produced 'in-house').
 These fits may follow a different fit type.
 This file currently has many more fits than the raw data file because many sources report/publish only their fit.